clement-antoine-xavier/covid-19-wealth-distribution/README.md

 ## 🔬 Research Questions

 1. **Pandemic Impact**: How has COVID-19 affected wealth distribution in Euro Area countries compared to pre-pandemic trends?
 2. **Demographic Effects**: Which wealth segments (by percentile) experienced the most significant changes during the pandemic?
+How did the top 10% vs bottom 50% evolve?
 3. **Correlation Analysis**: How do COVID-19 infection rates and mortality correlate with changes in wealth inequality metrics?
 4. **Predictive Deviation**: To what extent did actual wealth metrics deviate from pre-pandemic linear trend predictions?
 5. **Cross-Country Comparison**: How do countries with different initial inequality levels (Germany, France, Slovenia) respond differently to the pandemic shock?